-Trevor strives for a commitment in its students, faculty, staff, and leadership to three interrelated principles: diversity, equity, and inclusion beyond oneself.
-Each of these principles is a guiding force in our curriculum; student services; admissions practices; faculty and staff recruitment as well as professional development; and ongoing strategic thinking and planning.
+Trevor strives for a commitment in its students, faculty, staff, and leadership to three interrelated principles—diversity, equity, and inclusion— so that all community members, regardless of identity and background, know they are equally considered, valued, and included.
+Each of these principles is a guiding force in our curriculum; student services; admissions practices; faculty and staff recruitment, as well as professional development; and ongoing strategic thinking and planning.

 Affinity Groups and Cultural & Advocacy Clubs for Trevor Students